natgo/wt-wiki-scraper/wikitext-transpiled/ground/Wiesel%201A2.md

 <!-- Example: * Suspension wheels are 20 mm thick, tracks are 30 mm thick, and torsion bars are 60 mm thick. -->

 === Mobility ===
-The mobility of the Wiesel 1a2 is quite excellent, boasting 30 horsepower per ton with 87HP(spaded) on a 2.9T chasse. with such acceleration the Wiesel can quickly reach its top speed on both hard road and grassland ground very fast.
-The Wiesel does quite well climbing hills and steep inclines when spaded.
-Commanders of a spaded Wiesel can expect the tank to reach a top speed of about 51 KM/H on grass dirt terrain, and about 65 on roads, although higher speeds can be achieved in prolonged straight-line dashes.{{Specs-Tank-Mobility}}
+{{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
+The mobility of the Wiesel 1A2 is quite excellent, boasting 30 horsepower per ton with 87 hp (spaded) on a 2.9t chassis.
+With such acceleration, the Wiesel can quickly reach its top speed on both hard road and grassland.
+The Wiesel does quite well climbing hills and steep inclines when spaded.
+Commanders of a spaded Wiesel can expect the tank to reach a top speed of about 51 km/h on grass dirt terrain, and about 65 km/h on roads, although higher speeds can be achieved in prolonged straight-line dashes.

 {{tankMobility|abMinHp=124|rbMinHp=77}}

 === Modifications and economy ===
 {{Specs-Economy}}

 The modification acquisition order for the Wiesel differs from other tanks severely.
 After getting Parts and FPE, the modification that should be pursued is the TOW-2A.
 Acquiring this missile will allow the Wiesel to frontally engage and kill any target at its BR with few exceptions, granting the tank a significant power boost.
 The next modification to be acquired is the thermals, as this will allow faster target acquisition and allow for more tolerable conditions in night battles.
 After the previously mentioned modifications are obtained, all other modifications are to be gathered at the user's preference.

 == Armaments ==